wdongcom/deepwiki/README.md

 If you are using Git to manage your documents, you can setup an auto deployment tool to deploy files onto DeepWiki.

-[**DeepDeploy**](https://deepdeploy.com/) is such an Auto Deployment system, deploying Git repository to any server (via FTP/SFTP).
+[DeepDeploy](https://deepdeploy.com/){target="_blank" rel="nofollow"} is such an Auto Deployment system, deploying Git repository to any server (via FTP/SFTP).
 It's easy to use:

-1. Go to [DeepDeploy](https://deepdeploy.com/), sign in and create a project.
+1. Go to DeepDeploy, sign in and create a project.
 1. Add your repository contains document file to the project.
-1. Add your DeepWiki server FTP/SFTP information to Server section, with setting Path to Deploy to the DeepWiki document files path (e.g. `/deepwiki-docs` or `/home/ubuntu/public_html/deepwiki-docs`).
+1. Add your DeepWiki server FTP/SFTP information to Server section, with setting Path to Deploy to the DeepWiki document files path (e.g. `/deepwiki-docs/src` or `/home/ubuntu/public_html/deepwiki-docs/src`).
 1. Save the project and trigger your first auto deployment.

 ## Theme Development